mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/research.md

 ### Immigration, Parenthood and Child Penalties
 <small> *María Alexandra Castellanos*</small>

 This paper analyses the impact of an immigration-induced expansion of household services on parenthood costs.
 The sudden supply shock in domestic and childcare services stemming from the Spanish migration boom provides a unique quasi-experimental setting to examine whether the availability of affordable substitutes for household production can reduce both gender disparities in the labour market and the penalties associated with parenthood.
 Using a novel individual-level measure of child penalty and a rich matched employer-employee administrative dataset, I combine a difference-in-differences strategy with an instrumental-variable design.
 I find that the expansion of domestic services driven by a large inflow of female immigrant workers reduced the gender gap associated with child penalties for native workers.
-The effect is persistent over time and more pronounced for low-skilled native women, suggesting that affordable substitutes for household production can help not only to alleviate gender gaps but also to reduce within-gender inequality.
+The effect is persistent over time and more pronounced for low-skilled native women, suggesting that affordable substitutes for household production can help not only to alleviate gender gaps but also to reduce within-gender inequality. <br>
 <span style="color: blue;">*Draft coming soon!*</span>

-### Quasi-Random Matches: Evidence from Dual Labor Markets"
+### Quasi-Random Matches: Evidence from Dual Labor Markets
 <small>*María Alexandra Castellanos, Henry Redondo, Jan Stuhler*</small>

 A fast-growing literature studies how sorting into particular jobs, firms, or locations